deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *CALVIN*
 >
-> It was the same with you.
-Why didn't you just chicken out like the others?
+> It's the same with you.
+Why didn't you just chicken out like they usually do?

 > *MARJORIE*
 >
-> (shouting) The others?
+> (shouting) Usually?
 >
-> (quiet) There were... others?
+> (quiet) Usually do?
+How many times have you pulled these tricks?

 > *CALVIN*
 >
-> Like I said.
-I have done a lot of these assignments.
+> I've been in the force longe than you've been alive, missy.

 *CALVIN* steps a bit closer